elmsln/polymer-training/Readme.md

 ### Docker

 Install Docker from the official Docker website.
 Either [Docker for Mac](https://www.docker.com/docker-mac) or [Docker for Windows](https://www.docker.com/docker-windows).
+Once Docker has been installed, open the application to allow it to run.

+To verify Docker has been installed, open

 Install Git from [https://git-scm.com/](https://git-scm.com/)